bonimba87/CompChemML/README.md

 ## How to Use This Repo

+- Look into FEP folder, to get an overview of what FEP calculations are and how are practically set up
 - Start with the foundational models to see descriptor-based workflows.
 - Explore the GNN section for deep learning applied to molecular graphs.
 - Each notebook is self-contained but shares common utility functions from `src/utils.py`.